XZ2ZS/test/README.md

 # test
-a very simple test to know about how to use github
+a very simple test to learn about how to use github